 2. There should be no objects placed within 1m. of the sides and rear of the bed.
 Throwing Net Netting Athletes, Coaches Impact injuries 1.
 The throwing enclosures must have double netting for front and sides and single netting for the roof.
-2. The netting, which forms the entrance into the enclosure, must not be exactly opposite but should overlap to ensure that no implement can pass through.
-3. There must be no gaps between the runners and the netting.
-4. Both inner and outer nets should be weighted at the bottom and must be secured either by permanent fixings on the floor or by heavy objects such as sandbags.
-5. The inner netting should be sufficiently loose to prevent implements from rebounding and that the outer netting should be angled out such that the gap between the nets is maintained with a minimum distance of 30cm and secured such that minimum deflection is possible.
+Facility/club Management, Coaches, Athletes 2.
+The netting, which forms the entrance into the enclosure, must not be exactly opposite but should overlap to ensure that no implement can pass through.
+Image: Coaches, Athletes 3.
+There must be no gaps between the runners and the netting.
+Image: Coaches, Athletes 4.
+Both inner and outer nets should be weighted at the bottom and must be secured either by permanent fixings on the floor or by heavy objects such as sandbags.
+Image: Coaches, Athletes 5.
+The inner netting should be sufficiently loose to prevent implements from rebounding and that the outer netting should be Image: Coaches, Athletes angled out such that the gap between the nets is maintained with a minimum distance of 30cm and secured such that minimum deflection is possible.
 Where this is not possible additional netting will be required for the side nearest the wall to prevent damage to the wall.
 Circle Athletes Slips, trips Ensure that the circle is immoveable and undamaged.
 6 4 Coaches, Facility/Club management Surrounds Coaches, athletes, others Impact injuries There should be a safety zone of at least 2m. around the netting.
 While throwing is taking place the areas to the sides of the throwing nets should not be used either as a walkway or as a spectator viewing position.
-8 4 Coaches, Athletes, Facility/club management Javelin Coaches, athletes, other occupants Impact injuries The javelin release point should be at a distance from the front netting such that the javelin will strike the front netting rather than the roof or side netting or 8 4 Coaches, Athletes, Facility/club management ng protecting the and track way.
-Equipment Coaches, athletes, other occupants Impact injuries be use javeling specific indoor 2.
-Shots 3.
-Hammer indoor 4.
-Outdoor 5.
-All eq atdoors javelins should ed indoors, only indoor ns or javelins fically modified for or use. must be indoor shots. mers designed for or use may be used. oor discoi may be used. uipment should be 6 3 Coaches, Athletes, Facility/club management Training Coaches, athletes, other occupants Impact injuries coach the er 2.
-During athlet distan 3.
-Prior t nettin g throwing athletes and es must remain outside aclosure. g sessions coaches and es must stand at a safe ce from the netting.
-To training check that the g is correctly positioned good repair.
-8 3 Coaches, Athletes, Club management Indoor shot competition (If applicable) Sector Coaches, athletes, other occupants Impact injuries 1.
-Ensure covere mater tight f a tripp 2.
-Ensure surrou e that the sector is ed with impact absorbent ial that if in sections is fitting so as not to cause bing hazard. e that the sector is unded at the far end and th sides as close to the 8 4 Facility/Club management, Officials
+8 4 Coaches, Athletes, Facility/club management Javelin Coaches, athletes, other occupants Impact injuries The javelin release point should be at a distance from the front netting such that the javelin will strike the front netting rather than the roof or side netting or 8 4 Coaches, Athletes, Facility/club management e netting protecting the ners and track way.
+Equipment Coaches, athletes, other occupants Impact injuries 2.
+3. 4.
+No outdoors javelins should be used indoors, only indoor javelins or javelins specifically modified for indoor use.
+Shots must be indoor shots.
+Hammers designed for indoor use may be used.
+Outdoor discoi may be used.
+All equipment should be checked before use.
+6 3 Coaches, Athletes, Facility/club management Training Coaches, athletes, other occupants Impact injuries 2.
+During throwing athletes and coaches must remain outside the enclosure.
+During sessions coaches and athletes must stand at a safe distance from the netting.
+Prior to training check that the netting is correctly positioned and is good repair.
+8 3 Coaches, Athletes, Club management Indoor shot competition (If applicable) Sector Coaches, athletes, other occupants Impact injuries Ensure that the sector is covered with impact absorbent material that if in sections is tight fitting so as not to cause a tripping hazard.
+Ensure that the sector is surrounded at the far end and on both sides as close to the 8 4 Facility/Club management, Officials